 My pieces show no trace of softness and sometimes challenge the boundaries with regard to gravity and balance.
 I do not use a potter's wheel, moulds or formers, preferring to build entirely by hand.

 My earlier works celebrate the impact of ancient civilizations on the land.
 Their standing stones, way markers, forts and use of stone in industry, have influenced the colours, forms and mark making.
 The buried symbols of man's evolution found beneath the surface are evident in some pieces.
 I work with ideas as a fine artist does, using the media and first hand information, mainly in the form of observational drawing and memory, from walking the land.
-Time spent on the edge of Zennor Moor, inspired pieces that have been compared to Peter Lanyon's abstract painting.
+Time spent on the edge of Zennor Moor in Cornwall, inspired pieces that have been compared to Peter Lanyon's abstract painting.
 Lanyon lived on the same stretch of rocky land and interpreted the weather and structure of the environment in oils.
 My interpretation in clay offers a three dimensional response to the Moor's primaeval character.